POD instructor resources

 8 weeks before class: submit new or heavily revised materials

 If you are creating materials for a new course or heavily revising materials for an existing course, submit a draft in the form of a Word document at least eight weeks before the first day of class.
 We’ll then edit and format your draft.
-Make sure you use the POD Materials Template (WORD).
+Make sure you use the materials template.

 If you plan to give class participants new supplementary material, such as handouts or exercises, these are also due at least eight weeks before the first day of class.
 Include any special instructions about how these materials should be printed and/or assembled.

 You’ll have a chance to review the material and approve changes before we send it to be printed.

 Minor revisions (e.g., insertions, deletions, updating sources, or minor textual edits) are due four weeks before the first day of class.
 If you plan to make minor revisions, please specify this on the classroom logistics survey.